 Debris scattered for hundreds of yards

-Police say the bomb exploded during tunnel work near the bridge.
-Onlookers have reported a loud bang followed by plumes of smoke.
-Emergency services rushed to the scene and bomb disposal experts shortly followed.
+The incident occurred near Donnersbergerbrücke Bridge in central Munich, where police reported that the bomb detonated during tunnel work.
+Witnesses heard a loud bang, which could be heard several miles away, followed by plumes of smoke.
+Emergency services rushed to the scene, and bomb disposal experts arrived shortly thereafter.

-In 2010 three police bomb disposal operators were killed in Gottingen while working on a 1,000lb bomb, and in 2014 a construction worker was killed in Euskirchen when a 4,000lb bomb was struck.
-A similar incident occurred in 1994 in Berlin.
-Further incidents occurred in 2012 in Munich and in 2015 in Offenbach.
+Unfortunately, incidents involving unexploded bombs are not uncommon in Germany.
+In 2010, three police bomb disposal operators were killed in Gottingen while working on a 1,000lb bomb.
+In 2014, a construction worker was killed in Euskirchen when a 4,000lb bomb was struck.
+Similar incidents occurred in 1994 in Berlin, 2012 in Munich, and 2015 in Offenbach.
+These repeated unplanned detonations raised concerns about the effectiveness of regulations in place to prevent such tragedies.

-There has not been an incident like this since the end of WW2 in the UK.
-A technical expert in historical bombs has said, “one of the key differences between the types of bombs found in Germany and the types of bombs found in the UK is to do with the fuzing mechanisms.
-The bombs found in Germany are less stable and so are more likely to function when struck compared to the German-origin bombs found in the UK”.
+According to a technical expert in historical bombs, one key difference between the types of bombs found in Germany and those found in the UK is the fuzing mechanisms.
+The bombs found in Germany are less stable and more likely to function when struck compared to the German-origin bombs found in the UK.

 At Brimstone we provide bespoke solutions to the risk posed by explosive ordnance.
 With three offices across the UK, we offer flexible support to projects nationwide.
 Browse our website today to learn about our range of UXO services.